usds/us-forms-system/docs/getting-started/tutorial.md

 The `enum` property takes an array of all the valid options for that field.

-Take a look at your form now that you've added this additional `schema` property.
-You should see this:
+This is how your form looks after adding this additional `schema` property:
 ![State dropdown](../images/state-dropdown.png)

 Behold, a dropdown of states!
 And it contains exactly the states we passed to it:
 ![Cities in dropdown](../images/cities-in-dropdown.png)

-(Don't feel left out if your state isn't included, we wanted to save some space so we didn't enter all 50 states and 14 territories!)

-Again, the names of the states are taken directly from the `schema`, but what if we want to make this more user-friendly?
-Our back-end may only accept abbreviations, but users should still be able to see the full state name.
+As you've seen, the state names come directly from the `schema`, but what's rendered isn't as user-friendly as it could be.
+The back-end may only accept abbreviations, but users should still be able to see the full state name.

-Again, we specify this in the `uiSchema` by passing a `labels` object to that field:
+You can specify the text that appears to the user for each option in the uiSchema by passing a `labels` object to that field:

 ```js
 ...